 Linux is also not necessarily the best choice for anonymity depending on your threat model.
-This is because using Windows will allow us to conveniently use Plausible
+This is because using Windows will allow us to conveniently use Plausible Deniability (aka Deniable Encryption) easily at the OS level.
+Windows is also unfortunately at the same time a privacy nightmare but is the only easy to set up option for using OS-wide plausible deniability.
+Windows telemetry and telemetry blocking are also widely documented which should mitigate many issues.

-&lt;sup>324 Wikipedia, Virtual Machine https://en.wikipedia.org/wiki/Virtual\machine [Wikiless] [Archive.org]
+&lt;sup>320 Wikipedia, Virtual Machine https://en.wikipedia.org/wiki/Virtual\machine [Wikiless] [Archive.org]